open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ## Logs

-Logs from ASP.NET Core apps could be captured using two options.
-First option is to use HostingStartup and the second option is to rely on CLR Profiler Instrumentation.
-Recommended option for ASP.NET Core is to use HostingStartup.
+Logs from ASP.NET Core apps can be captured in two ways: The first option is to use `HostingStartup`, and the second is to rely on CLR Profiler Instrumentation.
-For other .NET Core apps logs could be collected only through .NET CLR Profiler Instrumentation.
+For ASP.NET Core, use `HostingStartup`.
+For other .NET Core apps, you can only collect logs through .NET CLR Profiler Instrumentation.

 ### Enable Logs using HostingStartup